-- Sound is recorded via the built-in microphone.
-Do not cover the microphone during recording. - You can also focus by tapping your subject in the monitor. - Press the video-record button again to end recording.
+- The camera can be refocused during recording by pressing the AF-ON button. - Sound is recorded via the built-in microphone.
+Do not cover the microphone during recording. - You can also focus by tapping your subject in the monitor.

+4 Press the video-record button again to end recording.